How does the light from the sun warm the Earth?

 Summary

-The small, spherical shape of glass bubbles in coatings formulations allows them to effectively reflect light rays from the sun with a TSR of over 94 % for certain grades.
+The small, spherical shape of Glass Bubbles in coatings formulations allows them to effectively reflect light rays from the sun with a TSR of over 94 % for certain grades.
 By doing so, they prevent the material below the coating from absorbing the heat energy and raising in temperature.
-Therefore, adding glass bubbles to an exterior roof or wall coating can keep a building cooler than the traditional filler of calcium carbonate (up to 10 °C cooler).
-Glass bubbles also have other benefits for handling, transporting and formulating making it an all-around improved filler option.
-For more information, get in contact with us and one of our technical team would be happy to talk you through switching to glass bubbles.
+Therefore, adding Glass Bubbles to an exterior roof or wall coating can keep a building cooler than the traditional filler of calcium carbonate.
+Glass Bubbles also have other benefits for handling, transporting and formulating making it an all-around improved filler option.
+For more information, get in contact with us and one of our technical team would be happy to talk you through switching to Glass Bubbles.

 Appendix

-Formulation 1 - Shows the breakdown of the components from the experiment listed above with calcium carbonate.
+Formulation 1 - Shows the breakdown of the components from the experiment listed above with calcium carbonate replaced by different grades of 3MTM Glass Bubbles.

 Lawrence Industries can also supply you with the following components of the formulation: dispersing agents, acrylic binders, HEUR thickeners and the polysiloxane defoamer.